 Time Distortion And Collective Trauma

-According to a recent study, collective trauma, such as the global COVID-19 pandemic and subsequent quarantine, can drastically alter how people perceive time.
+According to a recent study, community-wide trauma, such as the global COVID-19 pandemic and subsequent quarantine, can drastically alter how people perceive time.
 While locked inside their homes, many people felt that time had slowed or stopped entirely.
-The change in routine, coupled with the deep discomfort caused by the situation, likely caused people to collectively form more memory frames during quarantine, which potentially made time feel like it had stopped moving.
+The change in routine, coupled with the deep discomfort caused by the situation, likely caused people to form more memory frames during quarantine, which potentially made time feel like it had stopped moving.

 What Is Time Blindness?

 Time blindness is generally defined as the inability to measure and estimate time accurately.
 It can be a frequent symptom of neurodevelopment disorders like autism and ADHD, and it typically goes hand-in-hand with an inability to effectively manage time through executive functioning.
 Time blindness can negatively affect nearly every aspect of someone’s life and may frequently lead to confrontation.
 Loved ones may benefit from treating it as a sensory issue, rather than an intentional disregard for others’ time and schedules.

 - You may frequently become distracted and lose track of time.